Morgan & Morgan: Community involvement

 In 2013, Morgan & Morgan contributed $2 million to fund the Morgan & Morgan Hunger Relief Center, a 100,000-square-foot facility operated by Second Harvest Food Bank of Central Florida.

 The firm was instrumental in establishing Boys Town Orlando in 1985, a facility supporting at-risk youth, and was involved in fundraising for Annunciation Catholic Academy in Altamonte Springs.
-Other charity activities include contributions to homeless outreach programs and educational institutions, notably $1 million each to the University of Florida's law school and Community Resource Network of Central Florida.
+Other charity activities include contributions to homeless outreach programs and educational institutions, notably $1 million each to the University of Florida's law school and the Community Resource Network of Central Florida.

 Collaborations

 Following the NCAA's 2021 policy change on Name, Image, and Likeness (NIL), Morgan & Morgan began signing collegiate athletes to endorsement deals, starting with four University of Kentucky football players in July 2021.
-In April 2022, the firm became an sponsor of the Boston Red Sox, marking the team’s first sponsorship deal with a law firm.
+In April 2022, the firm became a sponsor of the Boston Red Sox, marking the team's first sponsorship deal with a law firm.
+Morgan & Morgan subsequently supported the team’s Donated Ticket Program.
 By 2024, the firm had established over 50 athlete endorsement agreements, including with the Kentucky Wildcats men's basketball team, Brock Bowers of the Georgia Bulldogs, and University of Southern California basketball players JuJu Watkins and Boogie Ellis.

+In 2024, Morgan & Morgan signed sponsorship deals with UFC and the Pittsburgh Penguins and launched charitable campaigns with the Miami Heat and Arizona Diamondbacks tied to in-game events.

 In March 2025, the firm sponsored actor and racecar driver Frankie Muniz, serving as the primary sponsor of his NASCAR Craftsman Truck Series entry for four races in the 2025 season.
 The following month, WWE named Morgan & Morgan as its official law firm under a multi-year agreement, including branding at WWE events.
+In May of that year, the firm launched an advertising campaign, "There’s a Reason", that included a cameo by NASCAR driver Kyle Busch.